Manufactured Housing Contractors engage in:

 - To be successful on the exam you have to be familiar with all aspects of your trade, even if you do not do them on a daily basis.

 Manufactured housing contractors that hold the C-47 license can work in a variety of settings.

-They be subcontracted by a General Contractor who has placed a bid on a project that includes a the construction of several mobile homes.
+They are subcontracted by a General Contractor who has placed a bid on a project that includes the construction of several mobile homes.

 Check out this article for an in-depth look at the General Contractor License!